remarkablemark/remarkablemark.github.io/_posts/2020/2020-12-11-migrate-travis-ci-to-github-actions-nodejs-workflow.md

 ---
 layout: post
-title: Migrate Travis CI to GitHub Actions (Node.js)
+title: Migrate Travis CI to GitHub Actions for Node.js
 date: 2020-12-11 20:51:00
-updated: 2020-12-12 16:22:54
+updated: 2020-12-12 16:01:08
-excerpt: How to migrate from Travis CI to GitHub Actions for a Node.js workflow.
+excerpt: How to migrate from Travis CI to GitHub Actions for a Node.js project.
 categories: travis ci github nodejs npm
 ---

 <!--email_off-->

-Given a Node.js project on [GitHub](https://github.com/), we'll go over how to migrate from [Travis CI](https://travis-ci.org/) to [GitHub Actions](https://github.com/features/actions) for the continuous integration build.
+This article will go over how to migrate from [Travis CI](http://b.remarkabl.org/travis-ci) to [GitHub Actions](http://b.remarkabl.org/github-actions) for a [Node.js](http://b.remarkabl.org/nodejs-site) project on [GitHub](http://b.remarkabl.org/github-site).

 ## Travis CI